MollyShuu/CyEn2ZhSum/README.md

 The code for ClueGraphSum is being sorted and desensitized.
 We will publish it as soon as possible.

 ## CyEn2ZhSum-Dataset
-CyEn2ZhSum dataset is a cross-lingual summarization dataset.
+CyEn2ZhSum dataset is a cross-lingual summarization dataset about cybersecurity.
 It is placed in the repertory ```./CyEn2ZhSum/```.

-It contains Chinese summaries, English articles,  publish dates, urls and  titles in English and Chinese of the news about cybersecurity.
+It contains Chinese summaries, English articles,  publish dates, urls and  titles in English and Chinese of the news.

 The columns are: